 Surviving the First World War was just the beginning for those who fought.
 Returning home meant facing new challenges: finding work in a near-bankrupt economy and pulling a life back together amidst the ruins of a war-weary land.

 Mass demobilisation into a damaged economy led to widespread and visible hardships, recognised by the Government with the provision of an early form of unemployment benefit.
 Yet commissioned officers were excluded from this payment and unlike officers of the pre-war generation, they did not have private means to fall back on.
 Many ordinary men who had sacrificed so much for their country, were left destitute, along with their families.

 The earliest military charities were founded in the 19th century and their number grew during the First World War, but none sought to support officers.
 Field Marshal Earl Haig had witnessed first-hand a real need among former officers and was determined to do something about it.

-The Officers’ Association was launched in January 1920 by Earl Haig, Admiral of the Fleet Earl Beatty and Air Marshal Sir Hugh Trenchard.
+Officers’ Association Benevolent Fund was launched in January 1920 by Earl Haig, Admiral of the Fleet Earl Beatty and Air Marshal Sir Hugh Trenchard.
 They made clear that the Association would assist in the formation of a united organisation to take care of the interests of all who had served, irrespective of rank.